mercy-michael/mercy-michael.github.io/about.md

 Hi, TODAY is going to be a beautiful day.
 Its nice to meet you.

-My name is Mercy Michael Ihemedo, and I am designing this Github website to apply for a course on Machine Learning/Data Science in Tech Experts Academy
+My name is Mercy Michael Ihemedo, and I am designing this Github website to apply for a Machine Learning/Data Science Course in Tech Experts Academy

 ## Welcome To Mercy Michael's Github Application Page.

-### Why
+### Why Design this page?

 I am designing this website on GitHub to apply for Machine Learning/Data Science in Tech Expert Academy.
 I hope my application for Machine Learning will be approved by TEA, that would be my utmost desire.